 Suddenly, Last Summer was a one-act play by Tennessee Williams.
 It opened off-Broadway on January 7, 1958.
 It was part of a double bill with another one-act play of Williams’ called Something Unspoken.
 Suddenly, Last Summer is considered one of Williams’ starkest and most poetic works, and I tend to agree.

 While writing this post, I discovered the same story surfacing about the working atmosphere on the set of the film, concerning the tensions between film stars Katharine Hepburn as well as Liz Taylor toward Mankiewicz’s abominable treatment of actor Monty Clift who had been struggling on the set with alcohol and drug use due to a car accident that disfigured his face.
-The actors had grown increasingly disgusted with the director’s blatant homophobic abuse of Clift who was openly gay.
+The actors had grown increasingly disgusted with the director’s blatant homophobic abuse of Clift.

 Apparently, this tension culminated in a moment of rebellion by Ms. Hepburn, who waited til the final scene was shot, and then proceeded to spit in Mankiewicz’s face.
-I have to say, that while Hepburn is not on my list of actors that I idolize nor whose film career I follow closely, I commend her intrepid defense, and would have expected more of a face slap with a long white linen glove.
-I am saddened by the revelation, if it is accurate that Mankiewicz was a homophobe.
-I just finished watching his film, Letter to Three Wives 1949 with 3 of my best-loved actresses Ann Southern, Jeanne Crain, and Linda Darnell.
+I have to say that while Hepburn is not on my list of actors that I idolize, nor whose film career I follow closely, I commend her intrepid defense, and would have expected more of a face slap with a long white linen glove.
+The revelation saddens me, though it doesn’t surprise me, if it is accurate, that Mankiewicz was a homophobe.
+I just finished watching his film, Letter to Three Wives, 1949, with 3 of my best-loved actresses, Ann Southern, Jeanne Crain, and Linda Darnell.
 Not to mention his contribution to All About Eve 1950.
 It’s often hard to separate the person from the work, and while I will always admire his work as a director, it does taint the waters to think that Mankiewicz could be a Neanderthal in his thinking.

 The movie supposedly differs from the stage version, using added scenes, and characters.
 Also adding a few subplots.
 Due to the strict Hollywood Production Codes that were enforced, they had to cut out any explicit references to homosexuality.